 I was speaking to a client recently about our plans to create a new website for his business.
 I had asked him if I could speak to a salesperson; someone who had lots of experience with the site's target audience.
 My client said, "Oh, I don't think you need to spend time on that--I'm the target audience."
 Well...
 Yes, it's true, he is an educated, affluent professional, skews male, has deep academic and medical credentials, and lots of other similarities to the target audience.
 But he's not the target audience.

 My father owns and runs a car service center and car rental agency in a four-story building in downtown Bloomington, Illinois.
 When I was nine years old I started working there, pumping gas out front.
 Several years later I started working in the tire bays on the lower level.
-I knew I had reached expert status when the other guys included me as a "Silent Tire Man"; we didn't talk back, we didn't complain, even when it was so cold the lug nuts stuck to our fingers, or so hot the dust clung to our sweaty skin and damp clothes and we turned ash gray by lunchtime.
+I finally reached expert status when I was included in the guild of the "Silent Tire Man".
+We were stoic, resolute and diligent, even when frozen lug nuts stuck to our fingers, or steamy hot dust clung to our sweaty skin and damp clothes and we were a crusty ash gray by lunchtime.